 If you want to and are able to spend a little extra, you may consider adding a camping stove to your list for disaster preparation for people with disabilities.

-Before facing power outages due to winter storms and hurricanes, I never really thought I needed a power generator for my home.
+Before facing power outages due to winter storms and hurricanes, I never thought I needed a power generator for my home.
 Now, I will make sure I have one.

 Keep Your Phone Charged and Have Emergency Numbers Ready

 Along with that, keep a list of emergency phone numbers.
 This is an especially important part of disaster preparation for people with disabilities.
-You don’t want to be stuck at home alone during an emergency without knowing how to contact your family, friends, a caregiver, or another emergency contact who can come to your aid as soon as possible.
+You don’t want to be alone at home during an emergency without knowing how to contact your family, friends, a caregiver, or another emergency contact who can come to your aid as soon as possible.

 Face the Future by Being Prepared